isabella232/omnition-observer/docs/DESIGN_DOC.md

 #### Containers on VM

 This will be similar to the VMs use-case but the envoy proxy program will ship as a docker container instead of native program.

+#### Upgrades

+##### Kubernetes

+The same CLI tool used to inject sidecars into pods by automatically editing deployment files can be used to upgrade sidecars as well.
+The CLI tool will support automatic config re-writes and will guide the user with helpful messages if a backward incompatible config upgrade is detected that cannot be automatially handled.

+#### Containers on VM

+Users can simply bump docker image version number and re-deploy the proxy in order to upgrade.
+Proxy should detect if it was provided an old but incompatible config and should guide the user to update the config as required.

 ### Configuration